tlack/b-decoded/README.md

 mind works, than to compile and use.
 Check out the Kparc master repo which might be closer to being usable.

-I do not track changes from the master repo in this repo.
+I do not track changes from the `b` master repo in this repo.

 Legal
 -----